guitarmind/tesseract-web-service/README.md

 The default listening port is **1688**.
 Change it to yours on startup.
-Please make sure that the firewall is opened for lisenting port.
+Please make sure that the firewall is opened for listening port.

 For example, you can change the port to 8080 by: